nios-students/docs/wiki/FAQ'S.md

 - Visit your local police station Many students get a character certificate issued by the police after a basic background check.
 It’s official and widely accepted.
 - Create a character affidavit through a notary If the above don’t work out, go to a lawyer or notary and get an affidavit declaring your good character.
 This is a legal workaround and often accepted when no official certificate is available.
 > [!TIP]
 > Always be honest about studying from NIOS.
 It’s a recognized and valid board under the MoE, Most institutions just need clarity and once you explain, they’ll often accept alternative documentation.
-Special thanks go [Aeryk](https://www.reddit.com/user/a3ryk) for allowing us to use this.
+Special thanks to [Aeryk](https://www.reddit.com/user/a3ryk) for allowing us to use this.

 **Fees related FAQs**

 ## I gave Public Exam now i wanna register for the upcoming Public Exam but it won't let me why is that?

-Ans: Please wait until results of the exam you gave or paid fees for are released.
+Please wait until results of the exam you gave or paid fees for are released.
 NIOS will make another schedule for you.
 It takes two or three weeks after the results are released.
 > [!NOTE]
 > **This is nothing new it's a norm** [**Join our WhatsApp update channel**](https://whatsapp.com/channel/0029VamKd7w3LdQV8AqlNF1h)